 I found FREE Appetizers from Bubba Gumps, FREE Hula Pie at Kimo’s, FREE Kula Pork Pot Stickers at Hula Grill, FREE Appetizer at Fleetwood’s, FREE Root Beer Float at Cool Cat Cafe – as a general rule these are FREE with a purchase.
 However, if you are already going to any of these locations, why not get something FREE?
 In fact, a FREE appetizer could make a good light meal or a meal for a kid.

 These tourist kiosks also have FREE Maps, FREE Magazines and FREE Activity Discounts and coupons.

 FREE $420+ Dinner for 6!

 Oh, I almost forgot!
 Be sure to get FREE Samples of Gelato on Front Street in Downtown Lahaina.
-I

-	tried Peanut Butter with Graham Crackers and Black Sea Salt and a Stout Gelato made with Guiness

-	Beer at (both were awesome) Ono Gelato Company (locations in Lahaina and Paia).
-There are several

-	ice cream and gelato shops that will allow you to sample up to 5 flavors at each one!
-Hit them all

-	and it’s like FREE Dessert.
+There’s Leppert’s Hawaii – try the Salted Caramel and Peanut Butter Gelato – YUM!
+There are several ice cream and gelato shops that will allow you to sample up to 5 flavors at each one!
+Hit them all and it’s like FREE Dessert.
 Be sure to try the Dreamsicle at Hawaii Gelato as well.